pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

   version than the installed version, it will still fail to run.
 However, it will be a runtime failure in the form of a `cudaErrorCallRequiresNewerDriver` CUDA error, rather than a linker error or some similarly opaque issue.
-One solution to this problem is for libraries to use runtime checks of the CUDA version (using e.g. `cudaDriverGetVersion`) to only use supported features on the installed driver.
+One solution to this problem is for libraries to use runtime checks of the driver version (using e.g. `cudaDriverGetVersion`) to only use supported features on the installed driver.
 - NVRTC did not start supporting MVC until CUDA 11.2.
 Therefore, code that uses